rustychris/make_dfm/README.md

 ### Install conda (this can be anaconda, miniconda, or mambaforge)

-Copy and edit requirements-t141798.yml (the repo may have some requirements files if different package versions are needed for specific situations).
+Choose a suitable requirements-*.yml file, copy, and edit to suit your needs.
 Edit to update the environment name and path.
 If cmake does not already exist on the system, add it to the package list.

 Create the new environment:
 `…/make_dfm$ mamba env create -f requirements-t140737.yml`